So you are ready to make the change. You want to start feeding your dog raw, but have no clue where to start. This post is for you!

 This is an estimate.
 I have young active high energy dogs who weigh around 45 pounds.
 They get 3.5-4% of their body weight in food daily.
 If I was feeding my dog patties, I would feed them one and a half 8 oz patties (12 oz) at each meal.
 Toy breeds are known for having higher metabolisms, so I would start at a higher percent for those breeds as well.

-It will take a little time to figure out if your dog needs more or less than this 2.5%.
-Pay attention to your dog's waist line and layer of fat on the ribs to determine if they need more food or less.
+It will take a little time to figure out if your pet needs more or less.
+Pay attention to your their waist line and layer of fat on the ribs to determine if they need more food or less.

 A few stainless steel bowls are the only recommendation I would make to begin with.
 These are easy to clean and do not harbor bacteria like other materials may.
 You can wash them by hand after you feed, or put them in the dishwasher.

 See, feeding raw does not have to be overly complicated and scary.
-Make the switch and set your dog up for a long healthy life!
+Make the switch and set your pet up for a long healthy life!